-I am fascinated about contact improvisation and I have been practicing the form since 2005.
+I am extremely fascinated and again and again getting surprised of contact improvisation and I have been practicing the form since 2005.

-My interest is in making decisions about what to teach for a workshop from the pool of basics of CI.
-I wish to share and deepen my own process of learning.
-For me the most important technical things are listening with the body, sharing weight, rolling point of contact and keeping one’s own boundaries.
+Right now my interest is in making decisions about what to teach for a workshop from the pool of basics of CI.
+I wish to share and deepen my own process of learning through sharing the practice.
+For me the most important technical things are listening with the body, sharing weight, rolling point of contact and keeping one’s own boundaries

 Contact improvisation and performance